Waboodoo/HTTP-Shortcuts/docs/import-export.md

 You can also export a single shortcut by long pressing on it and selecting the "Export" option from the context menu.

-## Variables
+## Global Variables

-When exporting shortcuts, the app will automatically also export all of the variables that are used by those shortcuts.
-If these variables contain sensitive or device-specific information, you can configure them such that their value will be excluded from the export.
-This option can be found in the variable editor.
+When exporting shortcuts, the app will automatically also export all of the global variables that are used by those shortcuts.
+If these global variables contain sensitive or device-specific information, you can configure them such that their value will be excluded from the export.
+This option can be found in the global variable editor.

 <a name="remote-edit"></a>
 ## Remote Editing